 By Bill Kovarik

-Imagine, for a moment, the world of the old pre-industrial printing shop of the early 1800s.
+Imagine, for a moment, the world of the old pre-industrial printing chapel (shop) of the early 1800s.
 It’s a world where the scale and pace of life is smaller and slower, and yet to its inhabitants, just as rich with possibilities.
 It’s a world that has barely changed in the four centuries between Gutenberg’s invention of movable type.

 It’s a world of craft printing, and its culture had its own history, legends, lexicon and traditions.
 Even though most of it is now lost, the printing culture was so important in its time that many of its echoes are still found in 21st century English language, including well-known phrases like: by the same token, mind your ps and qs, getting pie-eyed, or being ‘on the stick’ to get something done.

 Printing companies were called “chapels” until the 20th century, partly because they evolved from the scriptoria where monks had labored to put ink on parchment, and partly because, like a chapel, they often had high ceilings and large windows to help printers see the details of their work.

 If you were an apprentice in a printing chapel, you would be called a “printers devil.”
 You’d probably find the work itself quite tedious but the working environment rather interesting.
 It was a line of work where literacy and intelligence were rewarded, where women often worked with men, where the most interesting people in the city would show up at all hours of the day or night.

 Apprentices worked under a system of rules like the other trades.
 You would start out as a printers devil (apprentice) at an early age, work your way up to journeyman by age 18, and then become a master printer in your late 20s or 30s.
 If you were enterprising enough, it wouldn’t be that difficult to start your own printing business with a newspaper to publish on the side.

 The language and technology of craft printing